teamdeeson/d8-quickstart/README.md

 # Drupal 8
 The preferred way to manage Drupal 8 sites is to use composer, and the Drupal Composer project helps integrate Drupal core with composer.

-This repository provides a quick-start wrapper around Drupal Composer and includes common configuration and recommended modules for Deeson Drupal 8 projects.
+This repository provides a quick start wrapper around Drupal Composer and includes common configuration and recommended modules for Deeson Drupal 8 projects.

 Quick-start projects use composer for dependency management, including Drupal core, contrib and 3rd party libraries.
 The contents of docroot/ should be considered expendable during development and can be recompiled from the contents of the repository.